-The Alice Paul Institute educates the public about the life and work of Alice Stokes Paul (1885-1977), and offers civic engagement and girls’ leadership development programs at Paulsdale, her home and a National Historic Landmark.
+The Alice Paul Center educates the public about the life and work of Alice Stokes Paul (1885-1977), and offers civic engagement and girls’ leadership development programs at Paulsdale, her home and a National Historic Landmark.
 Alice Paul led the final fight to get women the vote and wrote the Equal Rights Amendment.
 We honor her legacy as a role model of leadership in the continuing quest for equality.

 API furthers the legacy of Alice Paul and her life’s work for gender equality, and also takes a leadership role in bringing recognition to women and the organizations and historic sites that honor them.
 Headquartered within a National Historic Landmark, the organization is a model of adaptive reuse of a historic site that now hosts a vibrant menu of leadership development and civic engagement programs.
 These offerings use the rich history and potential of women+ leaders to inspire young people to make a difference in their communities.